 But let’s be clear about something.
-The time for choosing your spiritual workout is best done before the trial begins.
-When you are clear headed and have much time to ponder your weaknesses and shortcomings.
-This doesn’t mean that you cannot change your penance, but we need to caution ourselves to do so only after an equal amount of prayer and thought, and with the help of a spiritual director if we have one.
+The time for choosing your spiritual workout is best done before the trial begins, when you are clear-headed and have much time to ponder your weaknesses and shortcomings.
+This doesn’t mean that you cannot change your penance, but we need to caution ourselves to do so only after an equal amount of prayer and thought, and maybe even with the help of a spiritual director, if we have one.

 You and I see ourselves as spiritual Olympians, when in fact, we have just merited a participation ribbon in the local contest of our souls.